 Our Department is engaged in graduate teaching and research in polymer synthesis, characterization, morphology, rheology, physics, and engineering, with current emphasis in the areas of nanotechnology, biotechnology, and green technology.
 Our primary goal is to prepare skillful scientists and engineers to fill the need for polymer scientists and engineers in industry, government, and education.

 We host an average of 120 doctoral degree candidates and 45 postdoctoral fellows and visiting scientists, and award 15-20 doctoral degrees each year.
-Professor E.Bryan Coughlin is the Department Head.
+Professor David Hoagland is the current Department Head.
 More than forty companies and government agencies fund our research and educational programs.
 All PSE students are research fellows, and many volunteer for teaching duties to prepare for careers in education.